Electronic authentication: Verifiers

-In any authenticated on-line transaction, the verifier is the party that verifies that the claimant has possession and control of the token that verifies his or her identity.
-A claimant authenticates his or her identity to a verifier by the use of a token and an authentication protocol.
+In any authenticated on-line transaction, the verifier is the party that verifies that the claimant has possession and control of the token that verifies their identity.
+A claimant authenticates their identity to a verifier by the use of a token and an authentication protocol.
 This is called Proof of Possession (PoP).
 Many PoP protocols are designed so that a verifier, with no knowledge of the token before the authentication protocol run, learns nothing about the token from the run.
 The verifier and CSP may be the same entity, the verifier and relying party may be the same entity or they may all three be separate entities.
 It is undesirable for verifiers to learn shared secrets unless they are a part of the same entity as the CSP that registered the tokens.
 Where the verifier and the relying party are separate entities, the verifier must convey the result of the authentication protocol to the relying party.
 The object created by the verifier to convey this result is called an assertion.